infor-cloud/xtendm3/docs/documentation/import-export.md

 It is possible to export and import extensions into XtendM3 environment.
 Current methods are still in development and can be updated.

 ## Import
 Different types of extensions are being saved in JSON files (typical JSON files or signed JSON files, which are a little bit modified while exporting extension).
 Importing an extension is possible by using an import button above the code sheet.
-After clicking that button a proper woindow will open and then user needs to choose an extension which should be imported.
+After clicking that button a proper window will open and prompt the user to choose an extension which should be imported.

 <img src="../../../assets/attachments/export/import_bttn.PNG" width="950">